|Nutrition Facts (per serving)|

-If you've ever tasted homemade mayonnaise, you know that the rich flavor and silky texture is nothing like what we buy at the grocery store.
+If you've ever tasted homemade mayonnaise, you know that the rich flavor and silky texture are nothing like what we buy at the grocery store.
 There are many good reasons to learn how to make homemade mayonnaise, first and foremost because it's incredibly easy and calls for ingredients that most of us have on hand every day.
 Use a food processor to make homemade mayo in less than five minutes.
 If you don't have a food processor, try an easy recipe that uses an immersion blender (stick blender).

 Another advantage of making homemade mayonnaise is that you can choose your own high-quality ingredients like fresh eggs, healthy oils, and seasonings.
 You can even make homemade organic mayonnaise if you want to.
 Most store-bought mayonnaise products are made with soybean oil, which may contain genetically modified organisms.
 It is important to use pasteurized eggs in recipes that call for raw eggs because raw eggs are a known source of salmonella bacteria.

 - 3 large pasteurized egg yolks, room temperature